startergo/qemu-3dfx-arch/wrappers/texts/readme.txt

 Testing

 If you have done installing it.
 Try WGLTEST.EXE or WGLGEARS.EXE on disk.
-It is expected to run it and see some gears or triangles rotating and know the fps or passthough specs.
+It is expected to run it and see some gears or triangles rotating and know the fps and passthough specs.

 But if you see one of the errors if you did something wrong.

-1. (Red) If you got illegal operation error, It means a guest problem.
+1. (Red) If you got illegal operation error like "Failure: LoadLibrary(opengl32.dll)=0x454"

-Did you follow the Installation guide properly, forget compiling one of wrappers or compiling with different hash?
+- Did you follow the Installation guide properly?
+- The Wrapper commit is mismatched. compile both QEMU and wrapper in the same commit.

-2. (Yellow) If you got corrupted dll error. especially OPENGL32.DLL It means a guest or host problem.
+2. (Yellow) If you got a error like
-You use a dll compiled with different hash (best case) This binary is a failure and must be recompiled again. (worst case)
+"A required DLL file, API-MS-WIN-CRT-CONVERT-L1-1-0.DLL, was not found."

+This means this binary is improperly compiled.
+Consider compiling in a different enviroment

+3. (Crashes) If QEMU Crashes.
+This means there is something wrong with the system or config.

+- If you use NVIDIA on Linux, use Zink.

 =================================================================================================
 SoftGPU Support